-My father lived a long, complex life spanning time periods we only know as history now - growing up in the Great Depression, fighting in World War II and the Korean War.
+My father lived a long, complex life spanning time periods we only know as history now — growing up in the Great Depression, fighting two tours in World War II, riding a desk through the Korean War.
 He was decorated with the Bronze Star and Purple Heart.
 He danced in the streets of Italy, romanced in Switzerland, knew combat in the theaters of Europe.
 Walked arm-in-arm with the famed Andrews Sisters, singing into the night.
 And returned to raise a small army of his own.

 Now, after 92 eventful years, he is at peace.
 His legacy is plainly visible, in the faces of so many in this room.
 But Dad left us with a final mission in mind: To go find and hug his mother.
 To tell our brother-in-law Jack how we miss him.
 And to hold his wife Rose once more, to tell her he loves her and how he couldn’t wait to see her again.